nhsconnect/Digital-Child-Health-STU3/pages/overview/overview_release_notes.md

 ## Beta 1.1.0 ##

+Following stakeholder feedback and INTEROPen curation, this implementation guidance has been updated as detailed below.

-The Messaging Overview has been updated to align with the publish and subscribe functionality detailed by the [Events Management Service](http://developer.nhs.uk/apis/ems-beta)
+The Messaging Overview has been updated to align with the publish and subscribe functionality detailed by the [Events Management Service](http://developer.nhs.uk/apis/ems-beta).
+Additionally, the following messages have been removed from the specification as they are no longer within the scope of the publish and subscribe functionality:

-.
-Following stakeholder feedback and INTEROPen curation, this implementation guidance has been updated:
+- Additional Demographics
+- Assessment Scales
+- Clinical Risk Factors
+- Development Skills
+- Early Years Progress
+- Education History
+- Examination Findings
+- Family History
+- Feeding Status
+- Information and Advice Given
+- Parental Comment
+- Plan and Requested Actions
+- Professional Comment
+- Referral
+- Related Persons
+- Social Context (Household)
+- Social Context (Person)

+An [additional content section](explore_additional_content.html) has been added for reference to FHIR profiles that have been developed to support these areas in child health, should this content prove useful locally.
+This is with the exception of **Additional Demographics** and **Related Persons**, which fall into a demographics scope and not Digital Child Health.

 - [Digital Child Health Events Model](explore_dch_events_model.html) - a new page sharing Digital Child Health Events Model mapping to Healthy Child Programme interventions
 - **Admission Details** - Patient Location clarified to use CareConnect-DCH-Location-1.type.text
 - **Birth Details** - Location of Birth changed to Required
 - **Blood Spot Card Received** - All items changed to Mandatory
 - **Conditions** - Added item Condition end date
-- **Clinical Risk Factors** - Relevant Clinical Risk Factor and Clinical Risk Assessment revised to accept coded or plain text values
 - **Discharge Details** - Encounter Type changed to Required
-- **Early Years Progress** - Site Code, Professional Name and Professional Type changed to Required
-- **Feeding Status** - Date and Time of First Milk Feed changed to Required; new item Approximate Date Breastfeeding Stopped added
 - **Immunisation Administration** - Outcome Status and Dose Sequence changed to Optional
-- **Individual Requirements** - Cognition item changed to Cognitive
-- **Information and Advice Given** - Recipient changed to Required
 - **Measurements** - Birth Weight changed to Required, updated to use generic profiles for HeadCircumference and Weight observations
 - **Medication** - Course status, Dose directions description, Dose Direction Duration and Additional instruction changed to Optional
 - **Newborn Hearing** - Procedure profiles for AABR and AOAE hearing tests and outcomes added:
 	- [CareConnect-DCH-AABRHearingTest-Procedure-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-DCH-AABRHearingTest-Procedure-1)
 	- [CareConnect-DCH-AOAEHearingTest-Procedure-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-DCH-AOAEHearingTest-Procedure-1)
-- **Referral** - Specialty Referred From changed to Source Of Referral

 **Changes following INTEROPen curation**